 On February 8, 2023, the Operating Partnership entered into new Amended and Restated Limited Liability Company Agreements for GIPVA 2510 and GIPVA 130 in which the Operating Partnership, as the sole member of GIPVA 2510 and GIPVA 130, admitted a new member, Brown Family Enterprises, LLC (the "Purchaser"), a preferred equity partner and therefore a related party, through the issuance to Purchaser of membership interests in the form of Class A Preferred Units of GIPVA 2510 and GIPVA 130.
-GIPVA 2510 and GIPVA 130, Virginia properties.
+GIPVA 2510 and GIPVA 130 (the "Virginia SPEs") hold the Company's Norfolk, Virginia properties.